 Remember my camping chair?
 Sitting somewhere up in the mountains in that chair, Thermos bottle, hot coffee, with a view to a fjord – this had been the plan.
 Well, there was no view.
 Only thick fog.
 Bravely, I pulled over and got out of the car anyway.
 Just to find out how it feels like, when cold, wet fog hits your face and creeps into your delicious cookies.
 As I told you: I carry around all that stuff in my car.
 I cannot explain why I didn’t put on any sweater, boots or jacket.
 Maybe I acted out of spite, because all my cookies got wet in that stupid fog.

 At the time I arrived in Tórshavn, I was freezing.
 Therefore I headed directly to Norðurlandahúsið – way before time.
-The Nordic House on Faroe Islands, space for art performances, exhibitions and symposiums.
+The Nordic House in the Faroe Islands, space for art performances, exhibitions and symposiums.
 Norwegian stones, Finnish chairs, Danish glass and steel, Icelandic roof construction, Faroese grass on top.
 Annual events: around 350, approximately 50.000 visitors per year.

 The concert was supposed to start at 19:30 pm.
 19:00: empty.
 19:15: a few people.
 19.31 pm: packed.
 I don’t know how the Faroese do this.
 Always arriving just in time, when there’s a good reason, like catching an airplane, or attending a concert.
 On stage: The Faroese singer-songwriter Teitur and the Danish drummer Kresten Osgood.
 What a fantastic evening.
 Two excellent musicians, funny and smart performance.
 Great songs, including „Catherine the waitress“ and „We still drink the same water“.
 Teitur and Kresten Osgood also played „Josephine“: „Dreamt I was back with the pirates and cats of my sommerville / The girl in the alphabet shirt covered in dirt lives on the hill / Well, my sweet Josephine, …“ Fix yourself a coffee and listen to Teitur’s song.
 Follow the lyrics, and follow the tune.
 If this piece of art doesn't touch you, you have a frozen heart.